 The list also included the names of the running mates to the governorship candidates from the 18 political parties billed to participate in the poll.

-The PUNCH’s reports that no fewer than 14 candidates in 12 states have been knocked off the INEC list on account of the litigation and controversies that dogged the parties’ primary elections.
+No fewer than 14 candidates in 12 states have been knocked off the INEC list due to the litigation and controversies that dogged the parties’ primary elections.

-This is against the backdrop of ongoing litigations in Ebonyi, Akwa-Ibom, Enugu, Rivers, Ogun and four other states.
+This is against ongoing litigations in Ebonyi, Akwa-Ibom, Enugu, Rivers, Ogun and four other states.

-According to the elections timetable for the 2023 general elections, the governorship and state houses of assembly elections will take place on March 11, 2023.
+According to the 2023 general election timetable, the governorship and state houses of assembly elections will take place on March 11, 2023.

 But the poll will not be held in Anambra, Bayelsa, Edo, Ekiti, Imo, Kogi, Ondo and Osun states which are no longer part of the general elections circle.